mospy26/PyCrypto/README.md

 ```

 You would need imagemagick in your computer.
-To install this in MacOS, goto the terminal and type the following commands:
+To install this in MacOS, in the terminal, execute the following commands:

 ```
-brew uninstall --force imagemagick brew install imagemagick@6 echo 'export PATH="/usr/local/opt/imagemagick@6/bin:$PATH"' >> ~/.bash_profile
-brew link imagemagick@6 --force
+brew uninstall --force imagemagick # if you have imagemagick you might wanna uninstall it brew install imagemagick@6 echo 'export PATH="/usr/local/opt/imagemagick@6/bin:$PATH"' >> ~/.bash_profile brew link imagemagick@6 --force